wp-plugins/nnd-custom-gravatar/readme.txt

 This section describes how to install the plugin and get it working.

-e.g.
+1. Activate the plugin through the 'Plugins' menu in WordPress

-1. Upload your customer gravatar image to the plug-in directory '/images' and name as 'nnddefgrav.png'
+2. Enter the URL to the image you want to use for your custom Gravatar under the settings.
-2. Activate the plugin through the 'Plugins' menu in WordPress
+3. Go to 'Discussion' and select 'Custom Gravatar'

 == Frequently Asked Questions ==